 - End extreme poverty by decreasing the percentage of people living on less than $1.25 a day to no more than 3%

 - Promote shared prosperity by fostering the income growth of the bottom 40% for every country

 The World Bank is a vital source of financial and technical assistance to developing countries around the world.
 We are not a bank in the ordinary sense but a unique partnership to reduce poverty and support development.
 The World Bank Group comprises five institutions managed by their member countries.

 Established in 1944, the World Bank Group is headquartered in Washington, D.C.
 We have more than 10,000 employees in more than 120 offices worldwide.

-We provide low-interest loans, interest-free credits, and grants to developing countries.
+We provide low-interest loans, zero to low-interest credits, and grants to developing countries.
 These support a wide array of investments in such areas as education, health, public administration, infrastructure, financial and private sector development, agriculture, and environmental and natural resource management.
 Some of our projects are cofinanced with governments, other multilateral institutions, commercial banks, export credit agencies, and private sector investors.

 We also provide or facilitate financing through trust fund partnerships with bilateral and multilateral donors.
 Many partners have asked the Bank to help manage initiatives that address needs across a wide range of sectors and developing regions.

 We offer support to developing countries through policy advice, research and analysis, and technical assistance.
 Our analytical work often underpins World Bank financing and helps inform developing countries’ own investments.
 In addition, we support capacity development in the countries we serve.
 We also sponsor, host, or participate in many conferences and forums on issues of development, often in collaboration with partners.